 Regardless of their practice focus, those working in the finance field often advance by moving into positions where they are responsible for larger and higher profile products and services.
 At this level, you may supervise a team of financial analysts, and later become a portfolio manager or fund manager directing the investment strategy for an organization's funds.

 Finance Degree Coursework Provides a Solid Foundation for Your Career

 Coursework for a finance degree is more general than that of a financial management degree, which emphasizes management and analytical skills.
 General finance study includes international finance, investments, financial management, money, and banking.
 Your business program degree in finance coursework should provide you with strong math and problem-solving skills.

 As a financial analyst or other professional in the field, good communication skills are essential, because you will present complex financial concepts to clients to strategize the best solutions for their needs.
-The U.S. Bureau of Labor Statistics (BLS) reports that the median annual salary for finance analysts was $70,400 in 2007.
-The BLS also reports that the top 10 percent of financial analysts earned more than $137,000 in 2007.

 Many financial advisors who work for financial services firms are salaried employees who also receive performance-based bonuses.
 Advisors with planning firms or those that are self-employed and charge hourly fees generally receive commissions for financial products offered.
 Obtain the career training you need to excel in the finance field.